R-Visa (Temporary Nonimmigrant Religious Worker)

 An R-1 visa holder may remain in the U.S. for up to 30 months.

-Akula & Associates and our team of immigration legal professionals have experience assisting religious workers with their immigration issues.
+Akula & Associates and our team of Dallas immigration attorneys have experience assisting religious workers with their immigration issues.
 We can provide guidance for religious organizations during legal immigration proceedings.

 Contact our office at (844) 299-5003 to learn more about obtaining an R-1 visa.